icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 Access to data sources is controlled by group membership and licences.

 An Access Rule is a RDF structure which defines one or more groups and a licence.
-If a
+If an participant is a member of all the listed groups, then they can access the data under the given licence.
+If a data source has multiple Access Rules

+The Registry maintains a list of the permissions and obligations for access to a data source under a given licence.

 Access rules, capability grants, and obligations are explained in [Data Access Conditions](ops_guidelines/common_policies.md#data-access-conditions), this document specifies the precise syntax and values that can be used.